-Our designated pickup time from our guesthouse was between 8-8:30 in the morning.
-Of course the pick-up was a bit later than that, when we were put on a tricycle to be taken down to Coron’s catamaran port.
+The designated pickup time from our guesthouse was between 8-8:30 in the morning.
+Of course the pick-up was a bit later than that, but we were put on a tricycle to be taken down to Coron’s catamaran port.

-When we were dropped off by our tricycle, the man at the tour company where we bought our tickets popped up at our side and pointed us towards a row of four catamarans.
+When we were dropped off by our tricycle, a man from our tour company popped up out of nowhere pointed us towards a row of four catamarans.
 “Last boat, last boat”, he said, and ushered us forward.

 Although a snorkel mask and life vest were included in the tour price, flippers were not, so we made a quick detour to a shop that exclusively rented flippers.
-We rented them for 150 pesos ($2.80 USD) per pair, then followed the guide back to our boat.
-After passing through three other boats, we settled into ours which had about 20 people on board.
+We rented them for 150 pesos ($2.80 USD) per pair, before heading to our boat.
+After passing through three other boats, we settled into ours which had about 20 other guests on board.

-Coron and Palawan island in general are known for its limestone rock formations that jut aggressively out of the water.
-They’re covered in dense forest and dot the landscape sporadically, creating a Jurrasic Park-like image.
+We were finally off to discover Coron and Palawan island’s incredible natural beauty!
+Coron, Palawan is known known for its limestone rock formations that jut aggressively out of the water.
 At the base of these formations are coral gardens and caves, sometimes sandbanks.
-The islands and the colorful creatures that inhabit these waters were what we were out to discover this day.

 Coron Ultimate Tour Stop 1: Coron's Twin Lagoon

-Our first stop was the Twin Lagoon.
-Our boat pulled up to where two limestone cliffs stood side by side, with a shallow sandbank between them.
-Our guide mentioned life vests were required, and recommended that we wear water shoes because of the sea urchins and stone fish that call this place home.
+Our first stop on the Coron Super Ultimate Tour was the Twin Lagoon.
+The boat pulled up to where two limestone cliffs stand side by side, with a shallow sandbank between them.
+We were required to wear life vests before getting in the water, and took a pair of snorkels out of a communal bucket on-board.
+Our guide recommended that we wear water shoes because of the sea urchins and stone fish that call this place home.
 Since most people didn’t have shoes, we took our flip flops.

 It was a quick swim to the sandbank, where the water was shallow enough to walk through.
 The rocks below our feet were sharp, and the sand that was kicked up every step we took made it near impossible to see our feet.
 I prayed there were no sea urchins or stonefish in front of me as my flip flops dragged through the water with each step.

 Soon the water was too deep to walk in again.
 As I started paddling, I looked up in awe at the massive limestone rocks that surrounded this lagoon.
-The lagoon was CROWDED with people, floating around, all wearing their orange life vests.
-In a sense, it added to the beautiful colors of the landscape – the turquoise blue of the water, the green of the forest, the brown of the rocks, and the bright orange dots of people floating around like confetti on the water.
+The lagoon was crowded with floating tourists all wearing their orange life vests.
+In a sense it added to the beautiful colors of the landscape – the turquoise blue of the water, the green of the forest, the brown and gray the rocks, and the bright orange dots of tourists floating like confetti on the water.

 Stop 2: CYC Island and Las Islas De Coral (and 7-Eleven)

-Our next stop was a bit of a bust for me, but checked off two spots off of the itinerary: CYC Beach, and Las Islas De Coral.
-The main attraction here was the island that CYC Beach is on, a tiny one with a large sandbank that stretched in the shape of a boomerang towards the tourist boats.
-Some locals seemed to be hanging out there, waiting for people to come so they could try and sell some souvenirs (a common sight).
+Our next stop checked off two spots off of the Coron Super Ultimate Tour itinerary: CYC Beach, and Las Islas De Coral.
+The main attraction here was the island that CYC Beach is on.
+The tiny island has a large sandbank in the shape of a boomerang that stretches towards the tourist boats.
+Some locals were hanging out on the island, waiting for tourists to come so they could try and sell some souvenirs.

 Our guide told us there was a 7-Eleven on this island, a popular convenience store throughout Southeast Asia.
 When our guides dropped the anchor, two local guys on paddle boats, each with a trash bag full of chips and a cooler of beer and cola pulled up on either side of the boat.
-“7-Eleven is here!” our guide joked as everyone reached over the edge with pesos to buy beers and snacks with.
+“7-Eleven is here!” our guide joked.
+Almost everyone reached over the edge with pesos to buy beers and snacks from the paddle boaters.

-Half those on board decided to stay there to rest and consume their newly purchased 7-Eleven goods.
+Half of the people on board decided to stay dry and rest while consuming their newly purchased 7-Eleven goods.
 The other half of us dove into the water with our snorkeling gear.
-We decided to skip this small island and just swim around it, where the corals were.
+We decided to skip visiting the island and just swim around it to explore the corals.

 Stop 3: Skeleton Shipwrek and Coral Gardens

-It took me a couple of minutes to actually find the ship.
+It took us a couple of minutes to find the ship.
 I expected a massive pirate ship in the water, flag and all, something straight out of Pirates of the Caribbean.
-Of course I had my hopes up too high, and when someone finally pointed it out to me, I could see the small, pointed section at the front of a ship, that had been in the water long enough to basically look like a triangle of corals.
-The water was too murky to see much more of it, but some people were diving down 2-3 meters to get a closer look.
+When someone finally pointed out the shipwreck to me, it was a unsurprisingly a bit smaller.
+A small, pointed section at the front of a ship was the easiest to spot, and it had been in the water long enough to basically look like a triangle of corals.
+The water was too murky to see much more of it, but some people were diving down to get a closer look.

-The coral was in a much better shape here.
+The coral was in great shape here.
 We could see the blues, reds, greens, and yellows that covered the uneven ground, sticking out in all shapes and directions.
-There were still sea urchins, but also schools of fish swimming through the flowing anemones and in and out of the corals’ arms.
+There were still sea urchins, but also schools of fish swimming through anemones and the coral.

-A massive school of fish was chilling around the corner, silver ones 5-6 cm in length, all frozen in space.
-Their eyes were bulging from their small bodies, watching us and reacting just in the nick of time when we cheekily swam towards them with outstretched arms.
-When we swam up to them, their collective group changed shape to avoid us.
+A massive school of fish was chilling around the corner all frozen in space.
+Their eyes were bulging from their small bodies, watching us and reacting just in the nick of time when we swam towards them.
+When we swam up to them with outstretched arms, their collective group changed shape to avoid us.
 They didn’t scatter, they just flowed around us in a synchronized motion.

 Once of the guides who was in the water with us told us our 30 minutes were up, and in a single-file line, we swam back to the boat.
 Only when I climbed up onto the safety of the vessel, I heard someone say, “Did you see that sea snake?”

 “What?
 What?” people’s heads started turning.
 “Yeah, a sea snake!
-About this big,” a talkative American retiree motioned with his hands that it was over a meter long.
+About this big,” someone motioned with their hands that it was over a meter long.
 “Brown and white stripes, just swam past us out of his hiding hole.”
 A guide and another swimmer who was next to him confirmed the sighting.

-Before starting the tour, Marty and I were irrationally afraid of sharks and crocodiles (which are of no concern here).
+Before starting the tour, Marty and I were irrationally afraid of sharks (which are of no concern here).
 Then we were warned by the guides about sea urchins and stonefish.
-No one had thought of, or even mentioned, sea snakes!
-One bite from these creatures will kill you in 20 minutes!!!
+No one had even mentioned sea snakes!
+One bite from these creatures will kill you in 20 minutes.